ABM15/nasscom-vsd-soc-design-program/README.md

 1) Generation of the Power Distribution Network (PDN)
 2) Detailed Routing using TritonRoute
-3) Parasitic extraction using SPEF-Extractor
+3) Parasitic extraction
-4) Post-routing timing analysis with openSTA
+4) Post-routing timing analysis using OpenSTA

 #### 1 Generation of the Power Distribution Network (PDN)